-2008 Venture Associates Utilities Corporation Water Quality Report Ocala Palms PWS ID 642-4785
+2009 Venture Associates Utilities Corporation Water Quality Report Ocala Palms PWS ID 642-4785

 We are pleased to provide you with this year's Annual Water Quality Report.
-The city and Venture Associates Utilities Corporation want to keep you informed about the excellent water and services we have delivered to you over the past year.
-Our goal is and always has been to provide you a safe and dependable supply of drinking water.
+The City and Venture Associates Utilities Corporation want to keep you informed about the excellent water and services we have delivered to you over the past year.
+Our goal is to continue to provide you a safe and dependable supply of drinking water.